 But many of you are overpaying in the cloud

 Most organizations are overpaying the cloud providers than what they should actually be paying.
 This is due to various factors such as

-Let us now discuss these two factors little deeper
+Let us now discuss these two factors a little deeper

 Be smart about cloud costs

 To rein in cloud waste, either in the form of runaway instances or unused or under-used instances, it is critical to have a good management and monitoring platform to cut down on the resource waste.
-Whether it is resource shutdown or right sizing, predictive analytics and automation can help organizations save on cloud costs.
-Cloud Governance platform like CoreStack or VMware’s CloudHealth are good examples for platforms that can help cut down on cloud waste.
+Whether it is resource shutdown or right-sizing, predictive analytics and automation can help organizations save on cloud costs.
+Cloud Governance platforms like CoreStack or VMware’s CloudHealth are good examples of platforms that can help cut down on cloud waste.
 Univa NavOps offers similar cost optimization tools for HPC workloads.

 Whether or not you accept it, most organizations are overspending on the cloud.
 It is time to wake up and realize that you can have considerable savings in the cloud but you need to have the right strategy and use the right set of tools to save costs without incurring additional overhead.
 Keep in mind that you are not obligated to improve the cloud providers’ margins but you need to save costs for your organization by not overpaying for the cloud services.